maikwoehl/matrix/README.md

 You can build this on your own.
 Look into the pages at the right side.

 For further information take a look into the [Wiki](https://github.com/maikwoehl/matrix/wiki).

+## Patterns

+I have created some basic patterns.
+You can look at them in the `doc/`-Directory.